Computable Bases: Computable Presubbases, Prebases and Bases

-In fact, every computable Kolmogorov space has a computable Lacombe base, namely simply the identity.
+In fact, every computable Kolmogorov space has a computable base, namely simply the identity.
+This corresponds to the fact in classical topology that every topology is a base of itself.

 \begin{proposition}[Identity as a base] Let $X$ be a represented space.
-Then the identity $\id:\OO(X)\to\OO(X)$ is a computable Lacombe base/base/prebase/presubbase of $X$ if and only if $X$ is a computable Kolmogorov space. \end{proposition} \begin{proof} It follows from $\id^\T=\UU:X\to\OO\OO(X)$ that $\id$ is a computable prebase if and only if $X$ is a computable Kolmogorov space.
-Let $X$ now be a computable Kolmogorov space.
-We claim that $\id$ is even a computable Lacombe base.
-This follows from Proposition~\ref{prop:computable-hyperspace} since $\inj:\OO(X)\to\AA_+\OO(X),U\mapsto\overline{\{U\}}$ is computable and $\bigcup\overline{\{U\}}=U$. \end{proof}
+Then the identity $\id:\OO(X)\to\OO(X)$ is a computable base/prebase/presubbase of $X$ if and only if $X$ is a computable Kolmogorov space. \end{proposition} \begin{proof} It follows from $\id^\T=\UU:X\to\OO\OO(X)$ that $\id:\OO(X)\to\OO(X)$ is a computable presubbase if and only if $X$ is a computable Kolmogorov space.
+If $\id$ is a computable presubbase, then it is automatically a computable base by Lemma~\ref{lem:closure-compact-intersection} and Proposition~\ref{prop:computable-hyperspace}. \end{proof}

 Altogether, we obtain the following characterization of computable Kolmogorov spaces in terms of their bases.